algorandfoundation/beaker/README.md

 ## Method Hints

 In the above, there is a required argument `opup_app`, the id of the application that we use to increase our budget via inner app calls.
-This value should not change frequently if at all but is still required to be passed so we may _use_ it in our logic.
+This value should not change frequently, if at all, but is still required to be passed so we may _use_ it in our logic.
 We can provide a caller the information to `resolve` the appropriate app id using the `resolvable` keyword argument of the handler.

 We can change the handler to provide the hint.